-CertaPro CEO Charlie Chase leads a successful foray into the growing "do-it-for-me" market
+CertaPro CEO Charlie Chase leads a successful foray into the growing

 After more than 20 highly successful years in the painting business, Charlie Chase still finds himself--several times a day--trying to convince people that painters aren't just guys who can't hold down a job.